After the Hearing

 How do I request a transcript of a hearing if I request an appeal because I disagree with the hearing ALJ decision?
 How will I receive it?

 If you disagree with the ALJ hearing decision and have requested an appeal to the Board, you must request a transcript of the hearing within seven days of the date on the Notice of Receipt of Appeal.
-You can request either a paper transcript, a CD/DVD or email of the transcript which you will receive free of charge.
-Paper transcripts will be mailed to you by the US Postal Service.
+You can request a CD or email of the transcript which you will receive free of charge.
 We can email you a copy of the transcript by secure (encrypted) email if you provide your email address when you request a copy of the transcript.

 To request a transcript of your hearing after you have appealed the ALJ hearing decision to the Appeal Board submit your request in writing to: